caroldelwing/WCD-DevOps/project_1/README.md

 # Project 1 - Linux Server on Aws
-Bash shell scripts to deploy AWS cloud infrastructure using the AWS CLI command line tool.
-The AWS cloud environment will have a VPC, internet gateway, public subnet, public route table, EC2 instances.
+This project deploys an AWS cloud infrastructure using the AWS CLI command line tool and a Bash Shell script.
+The AWS cloud environment has a VPC, internet gateway, public subnet, public route table, and three EC2 instances.
+The EC2 instances must be in the same public subnet and VPC, reachable to each other, and accessible remotely by SSH.
+Moreover, the instances must have Python 3.10, Node 18.0, Java 11.0, and Docker engine installed.

 ## Table of contents
   - [Getting Started](#getting-started)